ChutingStar Skydive News

 Anything skydiving-related not currently in stock at ChutingStar, and still available to order from manufacturers, is on the way to us, being manufactured or on some sort of backorder awaiting the manufacturer to manufacture.
 We are in touch with the manufacturers about delays and backorders on a daily basis so we can communicate to you expected ship dates.
 But even then, those get pushed back due to more manufacturing or shipping delays.

-ChutingStar has long carried and used the white Sport Smoke Skydiver Smoke Grenade, which is a big part of demonstration jumps.
+ChutingStar long carried and used the white Sport Smoke Skydiver Smoke Grenade (recently discontinued), which was a big part of demonstration jumps for decades.

 Skydivers use one of our smoke mounts to attach the smoke to their shoe or ankle, and the smoke gives a definite "wow factor" for people on the ground whether it's used in freefall or under canopy.
 For several years, we've had requests for colored smoke but we could only find specialized manufacturers with complicated ignition systems and/or the smoke canisters needed larger brackets.